-The Commission has reviewed the actions taken by the Wildfire Safety Division (WSD) pursuant to Public Utilities Code section 8386.3, the recommendations of Wildfire Safety Advisory Board (WSAB), stakeholder comments served on the R.18-10-007 service list, the underlying documents, and other public input.
+The Commission has reviewed the actions taken by the Wildfire Safety Division (WSD) pursuant to Pub.
+Util.
+Code Section 8386.3, the recommendations of the Wildfire Safety Advisory Board (WSAB), stakeholder comments served on the Rulemaking (R.)18-10-007 service list, the underlying documents, and other public input.
+The following aspects of the Wildfire Mitigation Plan (WMP) raised concerns to the WSD: